clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/insert-shift-sequences.md

 > This article is about _WFM > Scheduling > SchedulePro_{:.breadcrumbs}.
 >
-> If you are using injixo Essential WFM, Advanced WFM or Enterprise WFM, use the function {% link_new Insert Shift Sequences | features/scheduling/capacity/capacity-insert-shift-sequences.md %} under _Plan > Capacity_{:.breadcrumbs}.
+> If you are using injixo Essential WFM, Advanced WFM or Enterprise WFM, use the function {% link_new Insert Shift Sequences | features/scheduling/schedules/schedules-insert-shift-sequences.md %} under _Plan > Schedules_{:.breadcrumbs}.

 ## Set parameters